The directed landscape: Constructing the Airy sheet

 The Airy sheet exists because it is the limit of Brownian last passage percolation.
 More precisely, we have the following.
 For $n\in \N$ let $B^n$ be an $n$-tuple of independent two-sided Brownian motions and let $[x \LP y]_n$ be the last passage value there from $(x, n)$ to $(y, 1)$.
 Recall the scaling $\bar{x} = 2xn^{-1/3}$ and $\hat{y} = 1 + 2yn^{-1/3}.$ Define the sequence of prelimiting Airy sheets $\scrS_n(x, y)$ by the formula

 \begin{theorem} The Airy sheet $\scrS$ exists.
 Moreover, there exists a coupling so that $\scrS_n-\scrS$ is asymptotically small in the sense that

-\end{theorem} The proof consists of showing tightness and that all subsequential limits satisfy the definition. \begin{lemma} $\scrS_n$ is a tight sequence of random functions in $C(\R^2, \R)$.
-Moreover, if $\scrS$ is a limit of $\scrS_n$ along a subsequence $Y$, then there exists a coupling of $\scrS_n$ and $\scrS$ such that \eqref{E:super-exp} holds. \end{lemma}
+\end{theorem} We first show tightness and then prove that all subsequential limits satisfy the definition. \begin{lemma} $\scrS_n$ is a tight sequence of random functions in $C(\R^2, \R)$.
+Moreover, if $\scrS$ is a limit of $\scrS_n$ along any subsequence, then there exists a coupling of $\scrS_n$ and $\scrS$ such that \eqref{E:super-exp} holds. \end{lemma}

 For the proof, $c$ and $d$ will be constants that may change from line to line and are independent of $n$.
-They will depend on an initial choice of a compact set. \begin{proof} It suffices to prove tightness on any compact set $K = [-b, b]^2$.
+They will depend on an initial choice of a compact set. \begin{proof} It suffices to prove tightness and \eqref{E:super-exp} for $\scrS$ restricted to compact sets of the form $K = [-b, b]^2$.
 First, by Theorem \ref{T:TW-airy}, we have

 Second, $\scrS_n(x, \cdot)$ and $\scrS_n(\cdot, y)$ are both given by the rescaled top line of a Brownian melon.
-Therefore tail bounds in Proposition \ref{P:dyson-tails} and the modulus of continuity lemma (Lemma \ref{L:levy-est}) imply that on $[-b, b]^2$ we have
+Therefore tail bounds for the melon in Proposition \ref{P:dyson-tails} and the modulus of continuity of Lemma \ref{L:levy-est} imply that on $[-b, b]^2$ we have

 for a sequence of constants $C_n$ satisfying